medialab/xan/docs/cmd/search.md

 multiple patterns options:
     -B, --breakdown              When used with --patterns, will count the total number of non-overlapping matches per pattern and write this count in one additional column per pattern.
+Added column will be given the pattern as name, unless you provide the --name-column flag.
-You might want to use it with --overlapping sometimes when your patterns are themselves overlapping.
+                                 Will not include rows that have no matches in the output, unless the --left flag is used.
+You might want to use it with --overlapping sometimes when your patterns are themselves overlapping or you might be surprised by the tallies.
     -U, --unique-matches <name>  When used with --patterns, will add a column containing a list of unique matched patterns for each row, separated by the --sep character.
                                  Will not include rows that have no matches in the output unless